How Long is Postpartum Confinement?

 • A healthy diet that promotes breast milk production

 Recent views of “sitting the month” have evolved to suit modern times.
 However, basic rules such as remaining indoors and limiting visitors to immediate family still stick around.
+There is an increasing emphasis on the need for scientific evidence to support the effectiveness and safety of traditional postpartum practices.

 Is Confinement Necessary These Days?